ibm-cloud-docs/vpc/vsi_is_import_images.md

 {{site.data.keyword.attribute-definition-list}}

-# Importing and validating custom images into VPC
+# Importing and validating custom images into VPC - tech review
 {: #importing-custom-images-vpc}

 You can create your own custom image on premises and then import it to {{site.data.keyword.vpc_full}} infrastructure from {{site.data.keyword.cos_full}}.
 Then, you can use your custom image to create a new virtual server instance that runs on the KVM hypervisor.
 If you plan to use your custom image in a private catalog, you must first import the custom image into {{site.data.keyword.vpc_short}} and validate it.